Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Related Work

-Many studies employed Machine learning regression and classification approaches to predict the scientific impact of publications and researchers \cite{weihs2017learning, nikolentzos2021can, abrishami2019predicting, ruan2020predicting, jiang2021hints, wu2019predicting}.
-Most common methods in these studies were regression models such as Support Vector Regression (SVR), Gradient boosted regression trees (GBRT) or Gradient Boosting (GB), Gradient-boosting decision tree (GBDT), Extreme Gradient Boosting (XGBoost), Random Forest (RF), K-nearest neighbour (KNN), and Neural networks (NN). \cite{nie2019academic} introduced a classification method to detect the academic rising stars (who have a lower research profile at the beginning of their career compared to other authors in the same career stage but may become prominent contributors in the future) and found a better performance for KNN algorithm for small data-sets, but an relative stable results for GBDT, GB, RF, and RF with the change of dataset size. \cite{ruan2020predicting} examined the performance of different regression algorithms and reported the best performance for Backpropagation neural network. \cite{wu2019predicting} examined SVR, RF, GBRT and XGBoost regression models for h-index prediction and obtained the best performance for XGBoost.
+Many studies employed machine learning regression and classification approaches to predict the scientific impact of publications and researchers \cite{weihs2017learning, nikolentzos2021can, abrishami2019predicting, ruan2020predicting, jiang2021hints, wu2019predicting}.
+The most common methods in these studies were regression models such as Support Vector Regression (SVR), Gradient Boosted Regression Trees (GBRT) or Gradient Boosting (GB), Gradient-Boosting Decision Tree (GBDT), Extreme Gradient Boosting (XGBoost), Random Forest (RF), K-nearest Neighbour (KNN), and Neural Networks (NN).
+Nie et al. \cite{nie2019academic} introduced a classification method to detect the academic rising stars (who have a lower research profile at the beginning of their career compared to other authors in the same career stage but may become prominent contributors in the future) and found better performance for KNN algorithm for small datasets, but a relatively stable result for GBDT, GB, RF, and RF with the change of dataset size.
+Ruan et al. \cite{ruan2020predicting} examined the performance of different regression algorithms and reported the best performance for Backpropagation neural network.
+Wu et al. \cite{wu2019predicting} examined SVR, RF, GBRT, and XGBoost regression models for h-index prediction and obtained the best performance for XGBoost.
 The performance of methods for predicting the h-index in different ranges depends on applied features.
-By using prior impact-based features and regression models, \cite{wu2019predicting}, \cite{ayaz2018predicting} and \cite{weihs2017learning} presented models with ${R^2>0.90}$ for the first predicting year and decreased in the next predicting years.
-However, in these studies, the extent of contribution of different features in the prediction task is not indicated.
+By using prior impact-based features and regression models, previous studies \cite{wu2019predicting,ayaz2018predicting,weihs2017learning} presented models with ${R^2>0.90}$ for the first predicting year and decreased in the next predicting years.
+However, none of these studies investigated the extent of the contribution of different features in the prediction task.
+Our study examines the contribution of features to the h-index prediction via feature selection/ranking approaches to understanding the influential factors better.

-\section{Data and methods}
+\section{Data and Methods}

-\subsection{Describing the dataset}
+\subsection{Describing the Dataset}